clean99/clean99.github.io/source/_posts/How-I-Use-ChatGPT-in-My-Daily-Work-Study.md

 ### 2.1.2 Generate Code

 ChatGPT can generate code for you.
-With the modularity technique, you can generate a large system with ChatGPT very quickly.
+With the help of modularity technique, you can generate a large system with ChatGPT very quickly.
 Refer to my previous post: {% post_link Use-Modular-Design-with-ChatGPT-to-Generate-Code %}

 ### 2.1.2 Explain Code